 The sights and sounds of the Carnaval Santiago de Cuba are one of the most unique and culturally rich experiences one can have in Cuba.

 Look past the bright lights and intoxicating rhythms to grasp the real meaning of the costumes, the dances, and the performances that give an insight into the history of Afro-Cuban culture of Santiago.

 Essential Travel Info and Tips for Santiago de Cuba Carnaval:

-By Bus: There are 3 Viazul busses running from Havana to Santiago de Cuba daily.
-Book bus tickets well in advance as tickets will most likely be sold out for 1-2 weeks around the Carnaval.
+By Bus: There are 3 Viazul buses running from Havana to Santiago de Cuba daily.
+Book bus tickets well in advance as tickets will most likely be sold out for 1-2 weeks around the Carnaval in Cuba.

 The central area in Santiago de Cuba is easy to navigate on foot.
-Stay in the centre of Santiago de Cuba and you’ll be within walking distance from the Carnaval.
+Stay in the centre of Santiago de Cuba and you’ll be within walking distance from the Cuba Carnaval de Santiago.

 Santiago de Cuba Carnaval Specifics